Morales1408/Massive-data-management/Executive report - Covid 2019 (México).md

 ![](/covidd/pipeline(2).jpg)

 Althought the difficulties and limitations we faced with our original pipeline, it is totally replicable in such way thanks to the advantages they provide.
-Most of the complications where because of money: (MongoDB Atlas on storage, and its conection with Tableu, which also need a subscription (for the project we used the free trial for 15 days).
+Most of the complications where because of money: (MongoDB Atlas on storage, and its conection with Tableau, which also need a subscription (for the project we used the free trial for 15 days).
 Thus, with a established budget, when working for any organization or company that would need or feel interested on this approach to a solution.

 ## Problem to work with <a name="problem"></a>
 The current situation the world is facing got us by surprise, this can be noticed just by looking at the news and paying attention to the thousands of death this tragic event